bTayFla/PtTracker/README.md

 2. When your browser opens, click "PtTracker.html".

-<h1>Pricing / Purchasing Info</h1>
-0.003 BTC or 0.2 LTC (Send enough to cover your transfer fee)
+<h1>Purchasing</h1>

-Message me on Discord or Telegram.
+1. Message me on Discord or Telegram.
 I will reply with the payment address.

+2. Send 0.003 BTC or 0.2 LTC (Send enough to cover your transfer fee)

-Once payment is confirmed, I will send your license key.
+3. Once payment is confirmed, I will send your license key.

 <h1>Purchase / Questions / Feedback:</h1>
 Discord: btayfla#0063